×

 Rules to declare a Variable ?

-• Variable is also the name of a memory location.
+• A variable name refers to a memory location.

 Datatype of Variables: